ksher-solutions/ksher_sdk_python/README.md

 - Query Order Status
 - Refund the Order

-### Init Payment Object
-ksher have multiple api (apiType) such as;
-- redirect API is for Website and Mobile App integration.
-- settlement API is for checking the settlement information.
-- miniapp API is for WeChat and Alipay Mini-Program integration.
-- event API is for checking the events deliveried.
-- C scan B API is for C scan B(merchant present QR code) or Kiosk integration.
-- B scan C API is for B scan C(customer present QR code) or POS integration.

-you can read about it [Channel Payment Support Each country](http://api.ksher.net/KsherAPI/dev/account_wallet_support.html)

 #### Redirect API

 the default api is redirect api you can just init it like this